 Tips for using Parking Sensor:

-- Although, quite a feat in technology, one should not wholly rely on parking sensors.
+- Although, quite a feat in technology, one should not wholly rely on these sensors.
 They may not detect objects that are flat on the ground, below the bumper, too close to the car, or too far from it.

 - Always make sure that the sensors are clear of any debris like dirt or grime that may obstruct the detection